 Outside of our ministries, our biggest effort for job creation is through Rosie’s Boutique.
 Rosie’s was founded by Kayla in 2014 with the sole intentions being to promote companies in Haiti that are working to keep families together through job creation.
 The boutique was to also create a revenue for her own family and put money back into Touch of Hope’s ministries.
 In 2016, Renae opened up another storefront in Rock Rapids, Iowa (the hometown to the Grooters’s family) and that store quickly became a success, helping to create more revenue for Touch of Hope’s projects and ministries.

 The business continued to grow and in 2017 plans were made to build an expansion.
 Touch of Hope purchased a piece of property right off the main highway and built a permanent boutique building with a full kitchen included in the spring of 2018.
-As of 2020, Rosie’s employs 31 women and 3 men (who are all security guards!)
-We created a fun cafe menu that serves our homemade, ever-popular mango salsa (which is made in-house by our cafe employees!)
-The expansion, plus the entire business, has grown into more than we could have ever dreamt of in 2014 and we look forward to see all the lives God will touch through this business.
+The expansion was a dream come true but we unfortunately had to close its doors late 2019 due to the insecurity.